jbennett/jbennett.me-2015/src/index.md

 ---
-title: Home
+title: adfs
-layout: blog.jade
+layout: home.jade
 ---

-# Hello World

-Whats up?

-* one
-* two
-* three
+# Welcome to jbennett.me

+Your source for custom, hand-crafted solutions to your business problems